 Is it worth it?

-What would you write on a mirror?
+What would you put on a stencil to create your perfect mirror?
 Leave a comment and let me know.